-The UK government’s Coronavirus action plan, published on 3 March 2020, sets out measures to respond to the COVID-19 outbreak.
+The UK government published their coronavirus action plan on 3 March 2020.
+This plan set out measures to respond to the COVID-19 outbreak.

-This includes increasing the available health and social care workforce by removing barriers to allow recently retired NHS staff and social care workers to come back to work and tackle the outbreak.
+This included increasing the available health and social care workforce.
+This removed barriers and allowed recently retired NHS staff and social care workers to return to work and tackle the outbreak.

 The measures include temporary suspension of: